-

 If you were in a car accident that wasn't your fault, you may be wondering why you should hire a car accident lawyer.
 Booking a free consultation with a lawyer is always a good idea when you are injured in a car accident.
 They will help you determine if you have a case and the best steps moving forward.
 If you decide to hire a car accident lawyer, they will:

-- Give you legal council of what your best options are
+• Give you legal counsel regarding your best options available

-While you can represent yourself, it likely isn't the best idea to do.
+While you can represent yourself, it likely isn't the best idea to do so.
 This applies even if your accident was minor.
-New York car accident lawyers are well versed in the laws and help you focus on your recovery while they focus on your case.
+New York car accident lawyers are well versed in the laws and will help you focus on your recovery while they focus on your case.

 When to Get an Attorney for a Car Accident in New York?